npechkin/python-metahash/readme_eng.txt

 sending.py - sending MHC to the selected address. undelegate.py - removes the last trans from the delegation. undelegate_self.py - if you delegated to yourself (an error in Metagate) then removes this trans.

+If these scripts have helped you, then your thanks are accepted at MHC 0x00abcdef1010eddde8a7387777f73fae30d34971e9df535153.